IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/multi-column-headers.md

 ### Defining a Color Palette

-Instead of hardcoding the color values like we just did, we can achieve greater flexibility in terms of colors by using the `igx-palette` and `igx-color`functions.
+Instead of hard-coding the color values like we just did, we can achieve greater flexibility in terms of colors by using the `igx-palette` and `igx-color`functions.

 `igx-palette` generates a color palette based on the primary and secondary colors that are passed: